alicewestcreate/simple-calendar-third-party-API/README.md

-# Simply Calendar using a third-party-API
+# Simple Calendar using a third-party-API
 A simple calendar application that allows a user to save events for each hour of the day.